 Ceilings

 Repair category 2

 Notes The textured finishes may contain asbestos based material.
-Some textured finishes are coming away.
 See information on Asbestos in the Limitations of Inspection section above.
-There is shrinkage cracking.
-There is historic staining above the boiler.
+There is shrinkage cracking to joints.

 Internal walls

 Repair category 1

 Notes No significant defects evident.